sametcaka/SU2_wiki_images/Developing-SU2-on-GitHub-(Internal-Developers).md

     git status
     ```

-3. Commit the changes to your local repository (not the global repository on GitHub) and leave a short descriptive message about your change.
+3. Commit the changes to your local repository (not the global repository on GitHub) and create a descriptive message about your change.
+Commit messages are the easiest tool for examining past code changes, so it is important that they serve as documentation.
+A good commit message will consist of a short descriptive message on the first line, followed by a longer descriptive message.
+If the PR addresses any issues, they should be identified in the commit message.
+A good (fake) commit message is below.

     ```
-    git commit -am "Added some files."
+    git commit -m "Fix computation of the volume for skewed quadrilateral elements.

+If a 2-D quadrilateral element is sufficiently skewed, the volume approximation is not computed properly.
+This modifies the volume computation to use the base and height of the quadrilateral instead of the base and hypotenuse.
+This fixes cases where the volume was incorrectly computed to be less than zero.

+Fixes issue -1."
     ```

 4. Merge local and global repositories.